tmlittau/legacy_portfolio/README.md

 ## Model Viewer

 As part of a course in Computer Graphics I chose to build a Renderer to investigate different aspects of PBR textured objects.
 The program was written in C++ with OpenGL.
-A small menu on the top right allows
+A small menu on the top right allows to turn different textures on and off or set one specific value for roughness and metallicness texture.

 [![model_viewer_prev](https://github.com/tmlittau/legacy_portfolio/blob/main/Model_Viewer/model_viewer_thumbnail.png)](https://github.com/tmlittau/legacy_portfolio/raw/main/Model_Viewer/Littau_pres.mov)